DaneC22/Excel-Analysis-Dashboard/README.md

 # Excel-Analysis-Dashboard
 Hello, Dane here!
-This is one of my prjects I did as starting in my Data Analyst journey.
+This is one of my projects I did as starting in my Data Analyst journey.
 Purely done in Excel.
 Suggestions are welcome! :)